Abdullatif-Erfan/Abdullatif-Erfan/README.md

 - 📫 How to reach me **abdullatif.erfan@gmail.com**

+- 👨‍💻 About Me: I am a motivated and versatile individual, always eager to take on new challenges.
+With a passion for learning I am dedicated to delivering high-quality results.
+With a positive attitude and a growth mindset, I am ready to make a meaningful contribution and achieve great things.

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/https://www.linkedin.com/in/abdullatif-erfan/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="https://www.linkedin.com/in/abdullatif-erfan/" height="30" width="40" /></a>